Back to Prevention

 03

-Regulatory measures such as front-of-pack nutrition labelling may fall within the ambit of trade law.
+Regulatory measures such as front-of-pack nutrition labelling (FOPNL) may fall within the ambit of trade law.
 Trade law encompasses a range of multilateral, plurilateral, regional and bilateral trade agreements governing the rules of trade between nations in relation to goods, services and intellectual property including food products.
 Measures that affect the trade of food products, including nutrition labelling requirements that differ between countries, may therefore invoke obligations under trade law.

-Technical Barriers to Trade
+Technical Barriers to Trade (TBT)

 The World Trade Organization (WTO) is the only multilateral international organization dealing with the rules of trade between nations.1 Comprising a number of agreements, one of the most relevant agreements relating to nutritional labelling measures is the Technical Barriers to Trade (TBT) agreement.
 The TBT agreement aims to ensure that technical regulations, standards, testing and certification procedures do not create unnecessary obstacles to trade.
-A mandatory nutrition labelling measure may fall within the definition of a ‘technical regulation’ for the purposes of the TBT agreement.2
+A mandatory FOPNL measure may fall within the definition of a ‘technical regulation’ for the purposes of the TBT agreement.2

 Concerns about nutrition labelling initiatives raised in the TBT Committee have included claims that the measures are more trade-restrictive than necessary to achieve a legitimate public health objective, and that evidence on the effectiveness of the public health measure is insufficient to justify the anticipated impact on trade.
 WTO members have raised STCs that less trade restrictive measures, such as voluntary approaches being undertaken in countries including Australia, would achieve the same policy objective.4